-A writer for The Awakenings Review need not have a mental illness—we open submissions to family members and friends of people with mental illness.
-We do prefer that a writer have a mental illness of some type, and be willing to write about it, but that does not have to be the focus of the writings.
-The AR occasionally publishes special issues dedicated to specific topics, or featuring authors who live with a particular illness.
+A writer for The Awakenings Review (AR) need not have a mental illness—we are open to submissions from family members and friends of people with mental illnesses.
+We do prefer that a creator have a mental illness of some type, and be willing to write about it, but that does not have to be the focus of the writings.

 Contributors selected for publication are not paid for their work.
 However, they will receive a complimentary copy of the journal in which their work is published when it becomes available, and additional copies at a discount.

 Needless to say, do not send the AR the original or sole copy of a submission.
 The AR does not accept responsibility for lost or damaged submissions.

 Submissions are accepted on an ongoing basis.
 Email submissions should be in a .doc or .docx format attached to an email sent to AR@AwakeningsProject.org and include the word "submission" in the subject line.
 We only accept submissions by email.
 No submissions sent through the mail will be reviewed.

 Authors should include a cover letter describing their relationship with mental illness: either self, family member, or friend of someone who struggles with mental illness.
 While this information is voluntary and its absence will not preclude your work from being considered, if your work is accepted for publication you will be asked to submit a short biography where we would like you to supply this information.